phuchoang2603/sis-arxiv-vad-papers/content/papers/language guided Open world VAD/index.md

 - Unsupervised
 - Hybrid
 github_link:
-description: Proposes a novel open-world VAD paradigm guided by natural language, with a dynamic anomaly definition, regularization strategies, and a large-scale dataset (PreVAD) with multi-level annotations and descriptions.
+summary: Proposes a novel open-world VAD paradigm guided by natural language, with a dynamic anomaly definition, regularization strategies, and a large-scale dataset (PreVAD) with multi-level annotations and descriptions.
   Achieves state-of-the-art zero-shot performance on seven datasets.